🔍 공개 퀴즈 검색

 2. 100% of energy transfers between levels

-4. About 10% of energy transfers from one trophic level to the next ✓
+4. About 10% of energy transfers between trophic levels ✓

 Which is an apex predator?